 Nuffield Australia 2020 Scholarship winner

-Jason Cotter, of Tuerong, Victoria, receives a Nuffield Scholarship with support from the William Buckland Foundation to research ways to restore flavour, nutrition and sustainability as key drivers in grain production systems.
+Jason Cotter, of Tuerong, Victoria, receives a Nuffield Scholarship with support from the William Buckland Foundation to research grain diversity and adding value in specialist markets.

 As the owner and operator of Tuerong Farm, a 60-hectare mixed farming enterprise on the Mornington Peninsula, Jason grows and mills heritage, ancient and modern grains for direct sale and distribution to leading restaurants, bakeries and home-bakers.